ashishsingh18/MITK-Workshop-Project/Modules/ExamplePythonInvoker/README.md

 how the session was begun.
 Imported modules/files also have their own meta-information like this.
 Some methods of calling Python preserve/share this info, and some don't.

-The following functions demonstrate different methods of running a python script file from MITK C++.
-See the function documentation and code for details.

-RunSampleScriptWithSystemCall()

-RunSampleScriptWithExecfile()

-RunSampleScriptWithImport()
+This module uses the install-tree location of the module resources as a working directory and adds it to Python's search paths.
+This allows us to spoof a typical python environment a script would be run in and allows imports to work.
+We can use similar techniques for passing command line arguments.